curious-coder-01/Demo-Repo/README.md

 # Demo-Repo
 New repository
-This is me, the creator of this first repo.
+This is me, the creator of this first repository.
 <br>
 Author name: Nitin kumar